dps923/winter2017/assignments/a4-football-players.md

 Select the white-and-empty rectangle just below the “Prototype Cells” prompt.
 We need to configure its behaviour:

-1. On the Identity Inspector, set its Style to “Basic”
+1. On the Attributes Inspector, set its Style to “Basic”
 2. Set its Identifier to the string “cell”
 3. Set its Accessory to “Disclosure Indicator”
 Now, change the scene’s visible title (on its ‘navigation bar’ area).
 Double-click the “Root View Controller” string, and replace it with something better (like “Player List”).